Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Additional Results for Realearning different concepts

 Fig. \ref{garbage_truck_lora_diffatk} illustrates the retrieval of the \textit{garbage truck} concept by \our{} compared to prompt attacks.
 This object proved to be one of the most difficult concepts to restore (see Tab \ref{results_garbage_truck_2}).
 Despite this, \our{} restored knowledge for each method (except SH).
-Techniques that consolidated forgotten concepts into long-term memory include SPM, AdvUnlearn, ED, and SH.
+Techniques include SPM, AdvUnlearn, ED, and SH.
 SalUn, as before, superficially unlearned the \textit{garbage truck} (2\% success rate), as our strategy significantly restored its knowledge (52\%).
 For the SH method, neither our strategy nor the prompt attack method restored any knowledge, indicating deeply ingrained forgetting.
 The only advantage is the lower FID obtained with \our{} (a drop from 71.17\% to 55.59\%), which emphasizes a slight recovery of the model to its initial state.

 UnlearnDiffAtk also encountered problems in restoring this object.
 A potential method to obtain better results is to combine UnlearnDiffAtk + \our{}.
 For this configuration, for almost all techniques, the numerical results fluctuate around 100\%.
-Additional images are shown in Fig. \ref{garbage_truck_mscoco}.